opentracing/opentracing.io/terminology.md

 A **Trace** represents the potentially distributed, potentially concurrent data/execution path in a (potentially distributed, potentially concurrent) system.

 A **Span** represents a logical unit of work in the system that has a start time and an end time.
 Spans can be nested and ordered to model parent-child and casual relationships.
 A Trace can be thought of as a tree of Spans.
-Every Span has zero or more **Logs**, each of which being a timestamped message with an optional payload.
+Every Span has zero or more **Logs**, each of which being a timestamped message with an optional structured data payload of arbitrary size.
 Every Span may also have zero or more key/value **Tags**, which do not have timestamps and simply annotate the spans.

 A **Trace Context** encapsulates the smallest amount of state needed to describe a Span's identity within a larger, potentially distributed trace, sufficient to propagate the context of a particular trace between processes.